-- Assessment tasks
+- o Assessment tasks

-- Work habits
+- o Work habits

-- Teacher recommendation
+- o Teacher recommendation

 Read this handbook carefully and ask the relevant teachers if you require further information.
 Once students have been placed on a published subject roll, and their choices have been confirmed in writing, changes cannot be made to selection.
 Parents/carers are encouraged to participate in assisting their child in selecting their subjects.